How many mutual funds should you hold in your portfolio?

 › You feel anxious about consolidating because you are not sure which funds to keep.

-If more than two or three of these apply, the most valuable thing you can do for your portfolio is not to add another fund, but to reduce the number you already hold.
+If more than two or three of these apply, the most valuable thing you can do for your portfolio right now is not to add another fund, but to consolidate.

-Consolidating a bloated fund portfolio is not as painful as it sounds, but it does require a methodical approach.
-Start by categorising every fund you hold by SEBI category.
-Group your large cap funds together, your flexi cap funds together, your mid cap funds together, and so on.
-Within each category, identify the fund with the strongest long term track record and the most consistent fund management.
-That is the one you keep.
+Consolidating a bloated fund portfolio is not as painful as it sounds, but it does require a systematic approach.
+Start by grouping your funds by SEBI category.
+Within each category, identify your best performer based on consistent long-term returns and risk-adjusted metrics.
+That is the fund you keep.

-For ongoing SIPs in funds you want to phase out, the simplest approach is to stop the SIP immediately and then redeem the accumulated corpus at a tax efficient pace.
-Do not let inertia keep you investing in a fund you have already decided to leave.
+For ongoing SIPs in funds you want to phase out, the simplest approach is to stop the SIP first, let the existing units mature past the 12-month exit load and tax threshold, and then redeem in a planned, tax-efficient manner.

-There is no single right answer that fits every investor, but the following general framework works well across most situations.
+There is no single right answer that fits every investor, but the following general guidelines reflect what the evidence supports:

 The Beginner Investor